 The Best Meetup Alternatives for Introverts

-1. Introvrs — Best for 1-on-1 Values-Based Connection
+1. Introvrs: Best for Values-Based Connection Without Group Events

-2. Discord — Best for Interest-Based Online Community
+2. Discord: Interest-Based Online Community

-3. Bumble BFF — Best for Local Friendship Matching
+3. Bumble BFF: Local Friendship Matching

 4. Small Recurring Classes and Groups

-5. Reddit Communities — r/MakingFriends, r/Introverts
+5. Reddit Communities: r/MakingFriends, r/Introverts

 Alternatives to Meetup: What Actually Exists